 Beckley comes to SPS after one year with the Division of Cardiology and, prior to that, eight years in the Department of Pediatrics.
 But that doesn’t even begin to cover Beckley’s history with the UW.

-Beckley, who grew up in Kennewick, a small town in eastern Washington, received her...
+Beckley, who grew up in Kennewick, a small town in eastern Washington, received her BFA in Art...
 Read more

 Faculty Rave: Leigh Mercer and Donald Gilbert-Santamaria

 Faculty members, Leigh Mercer and Donald Gilbert-Santamaría, have taken on new departmental positions aimed at enhancing efficiency and providing increased student support.